sparkeh9/CoreFTP/README.md

 ```

 ###Integration Tests ###

-Integration tests rely on an FTP server running on localhost with passive mode enabled.
+Integration tests can be run against most FTP servers with passive mode enabled, credentials can be configured in appsettings.json of CoreFtp.Tests.Integration.